Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Introduction

-In the paper, we propose two types of bifurcation scenarios leading to the appearance of hyperchaotic attractors in one-parameter families of three-dimensional maps.
+In the paper we propose two types of bifurcation scenarios leading to the appearance of hyperchaotic attractors in one-parameter families of three-dimensional maps.
 In turn, both these scenarios can be divided into two complementary parts.
-The first part is \textit{phenomenological}, it outlines the main stages of the formation of the so-called discrete \textit{homoclinic attractors} that, by definition \cite{GGS12, GGKT14}, contain only one saddle fixed point and entirely its unstable invariant manifold.
+The first part is \textit{phenomenological}, it outlines the main stages of the formation of the so-called discrete \textit{homoclinic attractors} that, by definition \cite{GGS12, GGKT14}, contain only one saddle fixed point and its unstable invariant manifold.
 In the case under consideration, the fixed point is either a saddle-focus of type (1,2) or a saddle with two negative unstable multipliers.
-This phenomenological part includes only a few of local and global bifurcations leading from a simple attractor (stable fixed point) to a homoclinic attractor containing nontrivial hyperbolic subsets with two-dimensional unstable manifolds.
+This phenomenological part includes only a few local and global (homoclinic) bifurcations leading from a simple attractor (stable fixed point) to a homoclinic attractor containing nontrivial hyperbolic subsets with two-dimensional unstable manifolds.

-These subsets form a ``skeleton'' for an expected hyperchaotic attractor.
-However, as often happens, this attractor can not be hyperchaotic, especially for initial stages of its formation.
-For the appearance of ``genuine'' hyperchaos, it is necessary that: \begin{itemize} \item orbits with two directions of instability occupy the most part of an attractor. \end{itemize} This problem is the essence of the second, \textit{empirical} (experimental or numerical), part of the scenarios.
+However, this attractor may not be hyperchaotic, especially for initial stages of its formation.
+For the appearance of a strange attractor characterizing by two positive Lyapunov exponents it is necessary that: \begin{itemize} \item the majority of orbits in the attractor should have two-dimensional unstable manifolds.\footnote{It is difficult to define the ``majority'' unambiguously here.
+However, if we assume a small bounded independent and identically distributed (IID) noise acting on the system, then we can expect a unique stationary measure, and the ``majority'' will mean a set of full measure.
+Note that we do have the round-off noise in the numerical experiments, but it is not clear if this kind of noise is well-modeled by IID noise.} \end{itemize} This problem is the essence of the second, \textit{empirical}, part of the scenarios.
 This part is much more complicated and variable, because, unlike the first one, it includes infinite sequences of various bifurcations.
-These sequences contain, in particular, bifurcations of periodic orbits (stable and saddle of type (2,1)) transforming them into saddle periodic orbits of type (1,2), giving a way to get two positive Lyapunov exponents on the attractor.
+These sequences contain, in particular, bifurcations of periodic orbits (stable and saddle of type (2,1)) transforming them into saddle periodic orbits of type (1,2), giving a way to get two positive Lyapunov exponents in numerical experiments.